-The tour group was deceptively maneuvered from downstairs to upstairs via the Carnival room full of seven foot tall clowns and a painting mounted on the tight walls that suddenly dropped down reveling a Jack-in-the-box like clown head that popped out cackling like a witch straight out of a Grimm’s fairy tale.
+The tour group was deceptively maneuvered from downstairs to upstairs via the Carnival room full of seven-foot-tall clowns and a painting mounted on the tight walls that suddenly dropped down revealing a Jack-in-the-box-like clown head that popped out cackling like a witch straight out of a Grimm’s fairy tale.

 The 15 of us followed him through the big wooden door and I found myself face to face with the box directly in front of me.
 It was in the middle of the room ~ not only in a glass box but it had been sealed inside a sage and salt circle.